No evidence obtained by an adverse party by a court-ordered examination under sub. (1)

 , 726 N.W.2d 898

 There is no requirement that conduct must be persistent in order to be egregious.
-When a defendant in a medical malpractice case destroyed all of his medical records in a single act, the magnitude of the loss under the circumstances was sufficient to constitute egregious conduct.
+When a defendant in a medical malpractice case destroyed all of the defendant's medical records in a single act, the magnitude of the loss under the circumstances was sufficient to constitute egregious conduct.
 Morrison v.
 Rankin, 2007 WI App 186

 , 305 Wis.
 2d 240